-Diva, makers of the DivaCup®, roll-out First-Ever Menstrual Cup Recycling Program with TerraCycle
+Diva, makers of the DivaCup®, roll-out first-ever menstrual cup recycling program with TerraCycle

-/EIN News/ -- Trenton, N.J., April 12, 2021 (GLOBE NEWSWIRE) -- Diva, makers of the DivaCup®, the #1 menstrual cup brand globally, has strengthened its commitment to sustainability by introducing a free, national recycling program for the DivaCup and their associated DivaWipes and packaging, in partnership with international recycling leader TerraCycle.
+/EIN News/ -- Toronto, ON, April 12, 2021 (GLOBE NEWSWIRE) -- Diva, makers of the DivaCup®, the #1 menstrual cup brand globally, has strengthened its commitment to sustainability by introducing the first-ever free, national recycling program for the DivaCup and their associated DivaWipes and packaging, in partnership with international recycling leader TerraCycle.

 “We are thrilled to be partnering with such an innovative leader in environmental sustainability,” says CEO and Founder Carinne Chambers-Saini.
 “Together, we are challenging the idea that menstrual cups cannot be recycled.
 Our program with TerraCycle will bring extra value to our consumers who will feel better knowing that they can safely dispose of their DivaCups, our Diva products, and our packaging.
 By using their DivaCups, our loyal customers are making an impact in the world and on the environment.”